-The Network of African National Human Rights Institutions (NANHRI) will hold a two day training workshop for African National Human Rights Institutions (NHRIs) on International Justice Complementarity (IJC) for serious human rights violations, from 28th – 29th March, 2017 in Nairobi, Kenya.
+The Network of African National Human Rights Institutions (NANHRI) held a two day training workshop for African National Human Rights Institutions (NHRIs) on International Justice Complementarity (IJC) for serious human rights violations, from 28th – 29th March, 2017 in Nairobi, Kenya.

-The specific objectives of the workshop are; to increase NHRIs understanding and role in IJC principle, to enhance the capacity of NHRIs in monitoring, investigating, documenting and reporting on cases.
+The specific objectives of the workshop were; to increase NHRIs understanding and role in IJC principle, to enhance the capacity of NHRIs in monitoring, investigating, documenting and reporting on cases.

-Moreover, the workshop aims to develop tools and guidelines in monitoring investigations, documentations and reporting on gross human rights violations that amounts to international crimes.
+Moreover, the workshop aimed to develop tools and guidelines in monitoring investigations, documentations and reporting on gross human rights violations that amounts to international crimes.

-The workshop will also provide a forum for discussing IJC perspectives on regional and national approaches to international criminal justice.
+The workshop also provided a forum for discussing IJC perspectives on regional and national approaches to international criminal justice.